 KING ST X DYLAN BOLGER

-As part of King St Brisbane’s ongoing commitment to showcasing local first nations culture, we collaborated with Maiawali, Karuwali, Pitta-Pitta and Gomeroi artist Dylan Bolger to create a striking public artwork in locations throughout the precinct.
-The pieces were commissioned to celebrate community and connection, drawing on Dylan’s personal journey as a First Nations artist while offering space for visitors to form their own interpretations and narratives within the heart of Brisbane’s vibrant urban precinct.
+As part of King Street's ongoing commitment to showcasing local first nations culture, the precinct has collaborated with Maiawali, Karuwali, Pitta-Pitta and Gomeroi artist Dylan Bolger to create a striking series of public artworks in locations throughout the precinct.
+These pieces were commissioned to celebrate community and connection, drawing on Dylan’s personal journey as a First Nations artist while inviting visitors to engage with the artwork in their own meaningful way.

 ABOUT THE ARTIST